JNCC-UK/rnbn/README.md

 ### How to use the package
 --------------------------

-A good starting point is the vignette.
-Once you have installed and loaded the package use the following command and click on the link to "User guides, package vignettes and other documentation".
-Alternatively you can find it above in the 'doc' folder.
+A good starting point is the vignette, you can download the pdf [via this link](https://github.com/JNCC-UK/rnbn/blob/master/inst/doc/rnbn_vignette.pdf?raw=true).
+Alternatively once you have installed and loaded the package use the following command and click on the link to "User guides, package vignettes and other documentation".

     help(package='rnbn')